mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 }
 ```

-After the benchmark class, Copilot concluded, amongst other thins, with
+After the benchmark class, Copilot concluded, amongst other remarks, with
 > This should complete well under a minute with default JMH settings.

 In reality, one of the first things that caught my attention after starting the benchmark was `ETA 00:25:00` being written to the